JEE Advanced 2025: Performance Criteria in Class XII

 A) Top 20 percentile Cutoff

-• The cut-off marks for PwD candidates will be the same as the lowest of the cut-off marks for GEN, OBC-NCL, SC and ST categories.
+• The cut-off marks for PwD candidates will be the same as the lowest of the cut-off marks for the GEN, OBC-NCL, SC, and ST categories.

 • The percentile calculation will be done for the required subjects in a single academic year only.

-• Candidates who appeared in Class XII (or equivalent) examination for the first time in 2023 and reappeared in 2024 are required to reappear in all the subjects in order to qualify through top 20 percentile cut-off.
-For such candidates, top 20 percentile cut-off for 2024 will be considered.
+• Candidates who appeared for the Class XII (or equivalent) examination for the first time in 2024 and reappeared in 2025 are required to reappear in all subjects to qualify through the top 20 percentile cut-off.
+For such candidates, the top 20 percentile cut-off for 2025 will be considered.

-• In case a Board does not provide information about the cut-off for the top 20 percentile, the candidate will have to produce a certificate from the respective Board stating that he/she falls within the top 20 percentile of successful candidates.
-If the candidate fails to do so, then the cut-off marks, in the respective categories, for the CBSE will be used.
+• If a Board does not provide information about the cut-off for the top 20 percentile, the candidate must produce a certificate from the respective Board stating that they fall within the top 20 percentile of successful candidates.
+If the candidate fails to do so, the cut-off marks, in the respective categories, for the CBSE will be used.

 B) Aggregate marks of 75% (65% for SC/ST/PwD)

-• The aggregate marks scored by the candidate in the academic year 2024 in Class XII (or equivalent) Board examination will be considered for candidates who pass the said examination in 2024.
+• The aggregate marks scored by the candidate in the academic year 2025 in the Class XII (or equivalent) Board examination will be considered for candidates who pass the said examination in 2025.

-• The aggregate marks scored by the candidate in the academic year 2023 in Class XII (or equivalent) Board examination will be considered for candidates who pass the said examination in 2023 provided the candidate does not reappear in the said examination in 2024 in any of the subjects.
+• The aggregate marks scored by the candidate in the academic year 2024 in the Class XII (or equivalent) Board examination will be considered for candidates who pass the said examination in 2024, provided the candidate does not reappear in any subject in the said examination in 2025.

-• If a candidate has passed his/her Class XII (or equivalent) in 2023 and wishes to improve his/her aggregate marks to meet the aggregate marks of 75% (or 65% for SC, ST and PwD) criterion, he/she can reappear for any number of subjects he/she wishes for improvement.
-The percentage marks in this situation will be calculated by considering the marks obtained in 2023 or 2024, whichever is higher, in the respective subjects, in his/her two attempts in 2023 and 2024.
+• If a candidate has passed their Class XII (or equivalent) examination in 2024 and wishes to improve their aggregate marks to meet the 75% aggregate marks (or 65% for SC, ST, and PwD) criterion, they can reappear for any number of subjects they wish to improve.
+The percentage marks will be calculated by considering the higher marks obtained in 2024 or 2025 in the respective subjects from their two attempts in 2024 and 2025.

-• If a candidate appeared in the Class XII (or equivalent) Board examination for the first time in 2023 and reappeared in ALL subjects (for whatsoever reason) in 2024, the best of the two performances will be considered.
+• If a candidate appeared for the Class XII (or equivalent) Board examination for the first time in 2024 and reappeared in ALL subjects (for any reason) in 2025, the best of the two performances will be considered.

 Top 20 Percentile Cutoff for Previous Years